bintukappilgeorge/axi_to_apb_bridge/README.md

    * When the APB interface is ready (apb_ready signal is high), data is read from the FIFO and written to the APB bus.
    * The apb_wvalid signal is asserted during the transfer.

+# Synchronization Mechanism

+Since AXI and APB operate in different clock domains, pointer synchronization is required:

+* Binary to Gray Code Conversion: Before synchronization, the write and read pointers are converted to Gray code to reduce metastability issues.
+*